DelRosarioEldrinRei/You-re-Somebody-s-Type/proposal.md

 - Everyone can save millions of lives in just donating their blood.

 ## Group Members
-List your group members here as well as their corresponding designation to your teams.
-Depending on your professor, the list below may vary:
 - Project Manager: Zulueta, Roberto
 - Application Engineer (developer): Exiomo, Reannie Danielle, Del Rosario, Eldrin Rei
 - Database Engineer: Isaac, Princes Joi